SixSq/old.sixsq.github.com/_posts/2012-02-02-news-rockets.md

 ---
 layout: article
-title: Test Blog
+title: Test News
 category: news
+image: img/content/img_01.png
 ---

-This is a test blog just to see how jekyll works.
+This is a test news just to see how jekyll works.